PdxCodeGuild/class_chihuahua/3 JavaScript/labs/lab01_python_pain_redux.md

 To manage the difficutly (and potential frustration) do the labs in the order listed: Unit converte, pick6, then rot13.

-For rot13 and the unit converter, you'll need to install the [readline-sync](https://www.npmjs.com/package/readline-sync) package to get user input (nodejs is designed to deal with asynchronous tasks, which makes doing asynchronous things like these assignments a real pain).

 # :notebook: unit converter